 These vertebrae protect your spinal cord from injuries.

 People with spinal cord damage will be highly sensitive to worsening injuries.
 We already know that other parts of your back and your brain can repair themselves with time.
 But your spinal cord may require stem cells and elective, exploratory surgery, even for seeking minor relief.
-Once you damage your back, outside sources must try and fix heal you with surgery or physical therapy.
+Once you damage your back, outside sources must try and fix and heal you with surgery or physical therapy.

 Generally, spinal injuries occur from a loss of normal blood supply, trauma, infection, or compression from a tumor, which causes nerve fibers and transmitters to become damaged.
 In the United States, 12,000 new cases occur, mostly in white males.
-Stem cells are largely experimental, making it harder for patients to trying to regenerate nerve cells and nerve fibers using these new treatments.
+Stem cells are largely experimental, making it harder for patients to try to regenerate nerve cells and nerve fibers using these new treatments.

-Damage to the spinal cord and nerve fibers remains a serious issue.
+Damage to the spinal cord and nerve fibers remains a severe issue.
 Most people suffering from spinal cord damage have problems for many years and never restore function.
 If negligence from another party caused your injury, you have rights.

 At Ehline Law Firm, we are here to help you.
 Whether it was an incomplete injury or a complete one, you need the service of a respectable and caring lawyer on your side.
 Now is the time to seek our spinal cord injury attorneys.
-We’re going to ensure that you receive the right medical care and can help with your insurance company’s concerns.
+We’re going to ensure that you receive the proper medical care and can help with your insurance company’s concerns.
 Our team takes on many personal injury cases, including motor vehicle accidents and other catastrophic injuries.

 Most people suffer damage to the spinal cord and surrounding nerve fibers because of trauma.